wso2-extensions/siddhi-gpl-execution-r/docs/api/latest.md

 select *
 insert into dataOut;
 ```
-<p style="word-wrap: break-word">TBD</p>
+<p style="word-wrap: break-word">This query runs the R script 'c &lt;- sum(time); m &lt;- sum(temp);' for every two events in a tumbling manner.
+Values are derived for two output parameters named 'c' and 'm' by considering the values of two other parameters named 'time' and 'temp' as the input </p>

 ### evalSource *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#stream-processor">(Stream Processor)</a>*

-<p style="word-wrap: break-word">R source Stream processor.
-This extension the R script loaded from a file to each event and produces aggregated outputs based on the provided input variable parameters and expected output attributes.</p>
+<p style="word-wrap: break-word">The R source Stream processor runs the R script loaded from a file for each event and produces aggregated outputs based on the input variable parameters provided and the expected output attributes.</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```